The first publication on the remarkable transatlantic journey of the Berlin masterpieces in the aftermath of World War II.

 The Berlin Masterpieces in America is a significant contribution to the growing interest in re-evaluating the policy of using art as political propaganda, and with the enduring problems of provenance and restitution.

-Edited by Peter Jonathan Bell and Kristi A. Nelson
+Peter Jonathan Bell and Kristi A. Nelson

 About the Authors